FrancoRamirezz/CSAF_version/README.md

 - Feature 3: Use Firebase infrastructure to help host the e-commerce website and provide all the resources needed for the project

 ## Contributing
-To ensure this project develops in a correct manner, it is essential for the Frontend to connect well to the backend
+To ensure this project develops in a correct manner, it is essential for the frontend to connect well to the backend

 ## Acknowledgments 🥇